data301-2021-winter1/group05-project/README.md

 - Person 1: one sentence about you!
 - Person 2: one sentence about you!
-- Alyssa Hughes: I am in my final year of study in MGMT at ubco!
+- Alyssa Hughes: I am in my final year of study in MGMT at UBCO!
 I am excited about learning more about our tourism dataset, and all the information we will be able to extract from it.

 ## Images